UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-18-team32-object-detection.md

 ### Custom Loss Function

-The lost function used for this model consists of heatmap loss, 2d and 3d.
+The lost function used for this model consists of heatmap, 2d and 3d loss.

 ![EGO7]({{ '/assets/images/32/ego7.png' | relative_url }})
 {: style="width: 400px; max-width: 100%;"}